Introducing API Playground (and YouTube Monitoring!) Learn more

 Expandi's messaging automation dashboard (Source: Expandi)

-They advertise 300 connection requests per week and place a limit on the number of messages you can send per day at 100.
+They advertise 300 connection requests per week and limit messages to 100 per day.

-Expandi clocks in at the most expensive on this list, starting at a relatively steep $99 per month.
+Expandi is the most expensive of the three, starting at $99 per month.

-The con about doing LinkedIn messaging automation this way
+The con about doing LinkedIn messages this way

-LinkedIn isn't a fan of automation at all.
-Here's their official stance on it:
+LinkedIn is not a fan of automation at all.
+Here's their official stance:

 LinkedIn is committed to keeping our members' data safe and our platform free from fraud and abuse.
 In order to protect our members' privacy and keep LinkedIn a trusted platform for authentic interactions, we don't allow the use of third-party software or browser extensions that scrape, modify the appearance of, or automate activity on LinkedIn's website.

-These LinkedIn automation tools can only circumvent LinkedIn's built-in limitations so well, but at the end of the day, LinkedIn's limitations are difficult to bypass.
-That's why all of these tools more or less share the same limitations.
+These LinkedIn automation tools can only work around LinkedIn's limits so well.
+At the end of the day, the platform is hostile to automation by design.
+That's why all of these tools share roughly the same constraints.

-This is why many opt to add LinkedIn messaging as a touchpoint in their outreach but don't rely on it entirely.
-There's a reason cold emailing and cold calling are still around, and that's because they still work.
+This is why plenty of teams use LinkedIn as one touchpoint, but not the entire outreach engine.
+There's a reason cold email and cold calling are still around, and that's because they still work.

 • Name